MatteP1/thesis/readme.md

 	coq_makefile -f _CoqProject -o CoqMakefile

-The project is then compiled the project with:
+The project is then compiled with:

 	make -f CoqMakefile